Note: Updated August 26, 2025.

 “It used to be a much harder process, and it involved a lot of loss,” Wainwright said.
 “In the old days, when the only option was to switch from one legacy system to another, you had to completely write off and get rid of all your existing equipment — which, again, cost you a ton — because it wasn’t compatible with the new system.”

-In contrast, said Wainwright, “The switch from one cloud-based system to another was ultimately really simple, and Toast had a good roadmap for us to follow.”
+On the other hand, said Wainwright, “The switch from one cloud-based system to another was ultimately really simple, and Toast had a good road map for us to follow.”

-In order to truly enjoy the benefits of switching to a new restaurant POS system, it’s important to choose the right provider for your needs and ambitions.
-Vet possible POS providers with a couple of factors in mind:
+To truly enjoy the benefits of switching to a new restaurant POS system, it’s important to choose the right provider for your needs and ambitions.
+Vet possible POS providers with a few factors in mind:

 It’s worth noting that many cloud-based operations like Toast and Square may call for relatively inexpensive hardware, but they may also require you to use their proprietary payment gateways.
 In some cases, these integrated processors may impose higher fees than the standalone processors that can be used with a variety of other systems.

-Before you discharge your outbound POS system, you’ll need to move your operation onto the new platform.
-That means cleaning the data in your existing system, including menu and pricing information, loyalty data, and inventory levels, before migrating this information to the new systems.
+Before you get rid of your outbound POS system, you’ll need to move your operation onto the new platform.
+That means cleaning up the data in your existing system — including menu items and pricing information, loyalty data, and inventory levels — before migrating this information to the new systems.
 Once you’ve ensured your data is accurate and up-to-date, your provider should be able to help you transfer it to your new POS system.

 There are likely to be some bumps on the road to transition.
 For this reason, Wainwright advises that you keep the old system running for a bit before you phase it out completely.